Rights of Employees

 In addition to severance policies and plans, an employer must pay you severance if you meet the requirements to receive severance under your employment contract.
 While many employees do not have individual contracts, let alone severance provisions in them, it is not unusual for top executives and managers to negotiate termination pay provisions into their contracts.

-Have an Employment Lawyer Review Your Severance OfferSeverance agreements almost always require you to sign away important legal rights before you can receive payments.
+Severance agreements typically require you to sign away important legal rights before you can receive payments.
 As a result, before you decide whether to accept an offer, it is important to have an experienced severance agreement lawyer in New Jersey review it and help make sure you completely understand and agree with it.
-Our New Jersey severance pay attorneys have the experience to review your severance offer, explain it to you in plain English, and provide you with the recommendations and advice you need.

 If you are entitled to receive termination pay, the amount you will receive is based on your employer’s policy or practice.
 For example, some employers offer one or two weeks of pay for each year you have worked for them.
 Other employers decide how much to pay each employee on a discretionary basis, meaning they make an individual decision for each employee.